rpy2/rpy2/doc/notebooks/dplyr.md

 just like this is happening when using dplyr in R. This means that when writing `mean(powertoweight)` the R function `mean()` is used.

-Using an Python function is not too difficult though.
+Using a Python function is not too difficult though.
 We can just call Python back from R:

 ```python